Asset context panel

 Clicking an item triggers available pivots (e.g., clicking an alert opens the alert details view).

-Using PoIs in the timeline
+Using Point of Interest (PoIs) in the timeline

 PoIs capture anomalies and behavioral deviations that may precede or follow alerts — filling gaps between rule-based detections.

-Example PoIs
+PoIs

-• anomalous login time (user/host)
+- anomalous login time (user or host)

-• rare login location (user/host)
+- rare login location (user or host)

-• anomalous login failure ratio (user/host)
+- anomalous login failure ratio (user or host)

 Why PoIs matter